Gatete-Bruno/Logging/README.md

-# ELK Stack on Kubernetes
+# ELK Stack Setup on Kubernetes
 This repository contains Kubernetes YAMLs and Helm values files for setting up the ELK stack (Elasticsearch, Filebeat, Logstash, and Kibana) in a Kubernetes cluster.

 ### Prerequisites